adjvo/auth-bouncer-php/README.md

-# MarC Bouncer
+# Adjvo Auth Bouncer PHP

-`canfone/marc-bouncer` is a PHP client designed to be used when checking access token in the MarC Auth Server.
+`adjvo/auth-bouncer-php` is a PHP client designed to be used when checking access token in the Adjvo Auth Server.

 # Requirements